-This is an exclusive only offer for Investor Junkie readers.
+This is an exclusive only promotion for Investor Junkie readers.
 With this discount, you get the first two months free with YNAB (otherwise known as You Need A Budget).

 No coupon code, promo code, or referral is needed to get in on this promotion with YNAB, just click on the link below.

-This offer is valid for 2017.
-This promotion is for the current online edition, and not the standalone version.
+This sale is valid for 2017.
+This offer is for the current online edition, and not the standalone version.

 For those not familiar, YNAB is an online budgeting app similar in some ways to Mint.
 Except compared to Mint is budgets via the envelope system, otherwise known as zero-based budgeting.
 Since this is online you can easily sync with your mobile device.
 The service now includes the ability to download your transactions from your financial institutions saving you hours of hassle you had to do with the previous version.

 YNAB is built on three basic rules to help you live within your means, get out of debt, save money, and stop living paycheck to paycheck.

 Rule #1 — Give Every Dollar a Job

 This rule holds that each dollar in your budget should be allocated to a certain purpose.
 The idea is to remove unrestricted spending and to impose discipline, order and purpose in your spending.